Host a Lead for Nebraska AmeriCorps Fellow

 Confirm your host capability.

-Our Fellows are dynamic self-starters with a high capacity to provide value to the local hosts, but fellows’ change-making potential is maximized when the community identifies the capacity that they can support a fellow.
-Host applications are due by Feb 1, 2022.
+Our AmeriCorps Fellows are dynamic self-starters with a high capacity to provide value to the local hosts, but AmeriCorps Fellows’ change-making potential is maximized when the community identifies the capacity that they can support a fellow.
+Host applications are due by Feb 10, 2022.

 We recruit outstanding and diverse recent graduates who have demonstrated a dedication to a life of service and a commitment to return or remain in a community.
 We place a particular emphasis on reaching low-income and first-generation college students, women, POCI, and military veterans.

-Members will learn technical skills, undergo character and leadership development, and focus on developing equitable and innovative solutions.
+AmeriCorps Fellows will learn technical skills, undergo character and leadership development, and focus on developing equitable and innovative solutions.
 Training includes graduate-level coursework from leading MPA programs across the nation and our great state.
-Members receive ongoing training throughout their term and benefit from mentorship and retreat with others in their cohort, as well as workshops through state community development organizations.
+AmeriCorps Fellows receive ongoing training throughout their term and benefit from mentorship and retreat with others in their cohort, as well as workshops through state community development organizations.

 Service to communities.

-Members provide critical technical assistance to resource and talent-strapped local community institutions.
-Find locally oriented and actionable ways to build economic and community development in rural Nebraska.
+AmeriCorps Fellows provide critical technical assistance to resource and talent-strapped local community institutions.
+For example, AmeriCorps Fellows are working to find locally oriented and actionable ways to build economic and community development in rural Nebraska.
 Research and work to find solutions for rural broadband access in communities where it’s needed most and help those communities who have it leverage it.
 Create free locally-specific training programs that will work to reduce the digital divide and build digital literacy in rural America.

 Grow the bench of community leadership in your area.